-J-Camp is thrilled to once again provide two four-week sessions of traditional camp for your campers entering kindergarten through sixth grade this summer!
+J-Camp is thrilled to once again provide two four-week sessions of traditional camp for your campers entering transitional kindergarten through sixth grade this summer!
 Throughout each session we will build intentional communities and provide super-fun camp programming for an incredible summer.

 "My daughter has been going to J-Camp for the past four years and my son just started this past summer.
 They had a blast and already miss it.
 The activities they provide truly lets kids be kids so they can enjoy their summer break and the camp counselors are all engaging and fun.
 Thank you to the staff at J-Camp for all the hard work you all do!"